 As part of the preparation of formal work authorizations for the activity, project leads and activity leads with assistance from the Division Safety Coordinator and appropriate EHS personnel, are to assess and identify any tasks that warrant restrictions regarding working alone.
-These restrictions are to be included within the scope of work of the formal authorization, and are to be communicated to workers when the on-the-job training (OJT) is provided for the authorized project.
+These restrictions are to be included within the restriction section on the workers page of the WPC authorization, and are to be communicated to workers when the on-the-job training (OJT) is provided for the authorized project.
 If the need for a partner or observer is determined, then the Principal Investigator (or designee) is responsible for ensuring that support is provided when the designated tasks are performed.